 I do a few things here and there; like being torn between slashing & splitting firewood – I may be unemployed once the biogas system is functional.

-Recently, I also became part of the Admin team – job description is an essay, but it’s safe to say the Admin work is what mostly occupies me.
+I am also part of the Admin team – job description is an essay, but it’s safe to say the Admin work is what mostly occupies me.

 Holler for the long story 🙂